 |About Safety||Overall, California is a safe destination to travel to.
 But always be always careful with your belongings, just in case.|

 Pacific Coast Highway Road Trip

-One of the best ways of exploring the alluring destinations of the California coastline is driving along the famous Pacific Coast Highway.
+One of the best ways of exploring the alluring destinations of the California coastline is by driving along the famous Pacific Coast Highway.

 If scenic views are what you’re looking for, Carmel by the Sea and the Big Sur are must-visits during your journey.
-End up the road trip in Eureka, where you can visit the Sequoia Park Forest & Garden a 67-acre filled with trails, a redwood forest, and meadows.
+End up the road trip in Eureka, where you can visit the Sequoia Park Forest & Garden, a 67-acre filled with trails, a redwood forest, and meadows.